 We capitalize commission expenses related to deliverables transferred to a customer over time and amortize such costs ratably over the term of the contract.
 As of December 31, 2023, the deferred cost asset related to deferred commissions was approximately \$4.6 million.
 For classification purposes, \$3.5 million and \$1.1 million are comprised within the Prepaid expenses and other current assets and Other long-term assets, respectively, on our consolidated balance sheets as of December 31, 2023.
 As of December 31, 2022, the deferred cost asset related to deferred commissions was approximately \$3.0 million.
-For classification purposes, \$2.0 million and \$1.0 million are comprised within the Prepaid expenses and other current assets and other current assets and Other long-term assets, respectively, on our consolidated balance sheets as of December 31, 2022.
+For classification purposes, \$2.0 million and \$1.0 million are comprised within the Prepaid expenses and other current assets and Other long-term assets, respectively, on our consolidated balance sheets as of December 31, 2022.

 The unearned service revenue liabilities reported on our consolidated balance sheets reflect the contract liabilities to satisfy the remaining performance obligations for extended warranties, subscription based software and software maintenance.
 The current portion of unearned service revenues on our consolidated balance sheets is what we expect to recognize to revenue within twelve months after the applicable balance sheet date relating to extended warranty, subscription based software and software maintenance contract liabilities.
 The unearned service revenues - less current portion on our consolidated balance sheets is what we expect to recognize to revenue extending beyond twelve months after the applicable balance sheet date relating to extended warranty, subscription based software and software maintenance contract liabilities.
 Customer deposits on our consolidated balance sheets represent customer prepayments on contracts for performance obligations that we must satisfy in the future to recognize the related contract revenue.
 These amounts are generally related to performance obligations which are delivered in less than 12 months.
-During the year ended December 31, 2023 and December 31, 2021, respectively.
+During the year ended December 31, 2023 and December 31, 2022, we recognized \$33.8 million and \$33.5 million of revenue that was deferred on our consolidated balance sheets as of December 31, 2022 and December 31, 2021, respectively.
 We recognized revenue of \$33.7 million and \$34.8 million from invoicing activity within the year, which included overtime deliverables for the year ended December 31, 2023 and December 31, 2022, respectively.